jart/blink/README.md

 Blink stores generated functions by virtual address in a multithreaded lockless hash table.
 The hottest operation in the codebase is reading from this hash table, using a function called `GetJitHook`.
-Since it'd slow Blink down by more than 33% if a mutex were used here, Blink does synchronizes reads optimistically using only carefully ordered load instructions, three of which have acquire semantics.
+Since it'd slow Blink down by more than 33% if a mutex were used here, Blink will synchronize reads optimistically using only carefully ordered load instructions, three of which have acquire semantics.
 This hash table starts off at a reasonable size and grows gradually with the memory requirements.
 This design is the primary reason Blink usually uses 40%